A close up of groom and bride holding hands with champagne on their wedding day

 4. CONFIRM ALL BOOKINGS WITH YOUR SUPPLIERS

-As you approach the final two months of your wedding planning journey, we suggest contacting your wedding suppliers to confirm all the details.
+As you approach the final two months of your wedding planning journey, we suggest contacting all your wedding suppliers to confirm all the details (or asking your wedding planner to do so).
 This step ensures that everything is on track for your big day, allowing you to enter the last phase of your countdown with peace of mind.

 5. WRITE YOUR VOWS